Corey-Everett/SKG/ProgressUpdates.md

 * Data structures.
 * Unable to implement several of the concepts required for our program.
 * Server only completes one command before exiting so far.

+## Week 4 (Nov 13 - Nov 20)

+### What did your team do last week?
+* Worked on client methods, like create, help and lookup.

+### What will you do this week?
+* We intend to continue working on storing information.
+Namely, how to store games and reviews for them.
+* Figure out the logistics behind a GUI model for client and server.
+* Figure out how to have the client type multi-part commands, or else consolidate into a single command for each.
+* Determine the exact functions of our program.
+Server and client commands still unclear.
+* Find out how it will interpret the information we give it

+### Any blocking issues/challenges that need to be addressed?
+* Data structures.
+* Features unimplemented; Proper storage, GUI, all commands, for both client and server.
+* Server still cannot complete multi-part commands.

 # Comments
 1. Revise this following the ProgressUpdates.md template for better look and formatting - resolved